About UT Physicians, a Part of UTHealth

 TIRR Memorial Hermann – Recognized for 20 years as one of America’s “Best Rehabilitation Hospitals,” TIRR was ranked #3 in 2014 by U.S. News & World Report.
 TIRR treats patients with a range of disabilities from complex conditions like brain injury, stroke, spinal cord injury, multiple trauma and amputation, to rehabilitation to conditions including multiple sclerosis, Parkinson’s disease, post-polio syndrome, rheumatoid arthritis and lupus.
 McGovern Medical School’s Department of Physical Medicine and Rehabilitation is closely aligned with TIRR.

-- Andrew Casas, COO of UT Physicians and Senior Vice President of UTHealth
+- Andrew Casas, Senior Vice President of UTHealth; Chief Operating Officer, UT Physicians

-- Cynthia Huehlefeld, Executive Director of Business Operations and Chief Business Officer
+- Cynthia Huehlefeld, Executive Director of Business Operations and Chief Business Officer, UT Physicians

 UT Physicians Board of Directors